apache/servicecomb-service-center/README.md

 ### Getting Service Center

 The easiest way to get Service Center is to use one of the pre-built release binaries which are available for Linux, Windows and Docker.
-Instructions for using these binaries are on the [Apache SVN page][github-release].

 [github-release]: https://dist.apache.org/repos/dist/dev/incubator/servicecomb/incubator-servicecomb-service-center/